BlockchainCommons/Research/papers/bcr-2022-002-cid-common-identifier.md

 ## Survey

-Universally unique identifers have precedent in (for example) [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) and [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
+Universally unique identifers have precedent in (for example) [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier), [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), and cryptographic digests.

+### UUIDs

-UUIDs are 128 bits in length, and come in several different versions, each of which specifies several bitfields, and how those bitfields are to be assigned.
+UUIDs are 128 bits in length and come in several different versions.
+Each version specifies several bitfields and their semantics.
 Version 4 is specified to be random, but is still not completely random because it does not specify that cryptographically strong randoness is always be used, and it reserves a 7 bits to identify it *as* a version 4 UUID, leaving 121 bits of actual randomness.

+### URIs

 URIs are (more or less) human readable text, and the specification of URIs usually focuses on human understandable semantics and are frequently hierarchical, starting with the `scheme` field, which describes a namespace within which the remainder of the URI is considered to point to a referent.

+### Digests

+A cryptographic hash algorithm such as SHA256 or BLAKE3 maps a block of data of arbitrary size to a fixed-length "digest."
+This digest reveals nothing about the source image by itself, but can only be computed by applying the same algorithm to the same image.
+A digest can thereby be considered a "pointer" to a particular binary referent.

 ## Introducing the CID